Got allergies, odor, or other air quality problems in your dorm? Picking a great air purifier’s a smart decision.

 - 3-year limited warranty

 - No germ-killing feature like the GermGuardian products offer

 - Cannot turn off light indicators on panel

 - Styling is more bland

 Overall, it’s a very good budget air purifier that’s a great combination of price, performance, and features.

 I’ve enjoyed mine and I’m sure you will, too!
-Be sure to check out the great buyer reviews at Amazon.
+Be sure to No products found.

 Want one of today’s top new air purifiers?
 Have a look at my review of the Levoit Core 300 here.

 Want delicious food that even a nearly broke student can afford?
 Check out my helpful list of the best toaster ovens for college students.